Karuna2020/open-data/guides/donor-lifecycle-management.md

 This case has two further sub-cases

 ### Case 2.1 - We don't know who the donor is
 If we receive a donation OTP, but the donor didn't fill the form and we don't know who the donor is, we need to wait for a 3 days for the donor to fill the form.
-After that, a card should be manually created and moved to *Ready for generating receipt Column*.
+After that, a card should be manually created and moved to *Receipt Not Needed for now Column*.
 Since this card will not have a PAN and a phone number attached, it will stay here until:
 - The donor fill the form - In this case, the manually created card should be deleted and the user-generated card should be moved to *Ready for generating receipt Column*
 - The donor never fills the form - The card will stay here forever